Somatic Healing: How the Body Participates in Healing Trauma and Chronic Stress

 Understanding body symptoms as communication

-From a somatic perspective, body symptoms are not random or purely mechanical.
-They are expressions of the nervous system.
+From a somatic perspective, body symptoms are not random.

-Often, simply bringing awareness to a sensation begins to shift it.
-The nervous system responds to being noticed rather than ignored.
+Often, simply being in mindful contact with a sensation begins to shift it.
+The nervous system responds to being noticed.

 Embodiment and why it matters